sourcegraph/about/blogposts/2021/integration-testing.md

 ---
 title: 'How we added backend integration testing to our CI pipeline'
 externalTitle: 'Adding backend integration testing to our CI'
-description: 'Here's the story, and the lessons learned, from our work to remove all existing backend-related end-to-end tests and reliably run their corresponding unit and/or integration tests as part of our CI pipeline on all branches.
+description: "Here's the story, and the lessons learned, from our work to remove all existing backend-related end-to-end tests and reliably run their corresponding unit and/or integration tests as part of our CI pipeline on all branches."
-externalDescription: 'Integration testing isn't glamorous work, but it is impactful.
-Here's a behind-the-scenes look at how we worked toward a more reliable, less flaky testing suite.'
+externalDescription: "Integration testing isn't glamorous work, but it is impactful.
+Here's a behind-the-scenes look at how we worked toward a more reliable, less flaky testing suite."
 author: Joe Chen
 publishDate: 2021-12-22T18:00+02:00
 tags: [blog]